 Boss: “No, you weren’t.”

-We made a lot of print ads, logos, typsos, websites, and print things for the national and regional beauty, healthcare, and financial industries.
-I eventually left to to take up teaching full-time.
-First at SUNY New Paltz, then Cal Poly H. Currently, I am the program coordinator of the B.F.A. program at Oregon State University.
+We made a lot of ads, logos, typsos, websites, and print collateral for the beauty, healthcare, and financial industries.
+I left in 2009 to take up teaching full-time.
+First in New York SUNY New Paltz, then New Haven and Cal Poly Humboldt.
+These days, I am a full-time instructor in the B.F.A. program at Oregon State University.